Wirzweli Family Guide: Witch trail (Hexenweg) and Weather-witch trail (Wetterhexenweg)

 Both: Weather-witch trail (Wetterhexenweg) & Witch trail (Hexenweg)

 The last stretch for both hikes have no play station.
-There is, however, restaurant Waldegg with a playground which we chose to have our late lunch at whilst kids could have a last dose of fun.
+There is, however, restaurant Waldegg with a playground which we choose to have our late lunch at whilst kids could have a last dose of fun.

 This is also where the Owl Path starts.
 It is a 30-45 minutes optional trail where you get to watch these beautiful birds.
 If the witch hike itself is not enough for your kids, this walk can definitely be considered.
 We were done after a full day of fun and left the Owl adventure for another time.